Drinking in public: Colombia

-Colombia's view on public consumption of alcohol is unusual —even in regards of drug consumption.
+Colombia's view on public consumption of alcohol is unusual—even regarding drug consumption.
 Historically and culturally, Colombia has never forbidden public consumption of alcohol and drugs—the latter to a certain extent.
 However, in 2018 as President Ivan Duque assumed office he established particular national ordinances that effectively banned public alcohol consumption as well as ruled out the "personal drug dosage" tolerance previously allowed.
 This resulted in higher police corruption and arrests, as well as general disgust from the younger population.
-In mid 2019, however, the Supreme Court ruled out these ordinances bringing back the people its freedom to publicly consume alcohol and personal drug dosage with the purpose of "developing the free healthy culture".
+In mid-2019, however, the Supreme Court ruled out these ordinances bringing back the people its freedom to publicly consume alcohol and personal drug dosage with the purpose of "developing the free healthy culture".

 Cuba

-Public consumption of alcohol beverages is accepted and legal.
+Public consumption of alcoholic beverages is accepted and legal.

 Czech Republic

 In the Czech Republic, drinking in public is generally legal, but each community is entitled to restrict public drinking by ordinance.
-As a result of this, some towns and cities have forbidden drinking in public in order to prevent people from disorderly conduct and begging.
+As a result of this, some towns and cities have forbidden drinking in public to prevent people from disorderly conduct and begging.

 Denmark

-Drinking in public in Denmark is legal in general.
-The law forbids "disturbing of the public law and order".
-Thus general consumption is accepted.
-Several cafes have outdoor serving in the same zones.
+Generally, public consumption of alcohol in Denmark is legal, as long as it does not disturb public law and order.
+As a result, multiple cafes located in the same zones have outdoor serving.